Plant Health Undergraduate Summer Studentships 2019

 - Build networks of research groups and emerging scientists with a focus on plant health.

 The awards provide support for the student at a rate of £200 per week, for a studentship period of 8-10 weeks.
 The bursaries produce no National Insurance contribution liability; £500 is available for costs to run the research.
-An additional £500 per studentship is available upon further application for enabling expenses, to support the student with the costs of travel, accommodation or conference attendance.
+An additional £500 per studentship is available upon further application by the student for enabling expenses, to support the student with the costs of travel, accommodation or conference attendance.

 - Researchers at universities and research institutions within the UK are eligible to apply to host an undergraduate studentship.
 If successful, supervisors will be required to advertise their studentship nationally to eligible students* in collaboration with the RSB.